25 interesting facts about Zambia

 13. It’s thought that Zambia has more than 70 languages, although many of them are considered dialects.
 Other than English, all of Zambia’s major languages are members of the Bantu family.

-14. Zambia is Africa’s second-largest copper producer after DR Congo and the world’s seventh-largest.
+14. Zambia is Africa’s second-largest copper producer after DR Congo and the world’s ninth-largest.

 15. Zambia’s flag has a green background with an orange eagle and vertical stripes of red, black and orange at the fly end.
 The green symbolises agriculture, red is for the freedom struggle, black for the African people and orange for copper.
 The eagle symbolises freedom and the ability of the Zambian people to rise above national problems.